ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 - Media encrypted by the sender at the transport layer, and remaining encrypted until it reaches the ultimate media consumer (in this document, referred to as "end-to-end media encryption").
 - Media encrypted by the sender at the transport layer, and remaining encrypted until it reaches some intermediary that is *not* the ultimate media consumer, but has credentials allowing decryption of the media content.
 This intermediary may examine and even transform the media content in some way, before forwarding re-encrypted media content (in this document referred to as "hop-by-hop media encryption").

-Both "hop-by-hop" and "end-to-end" encrypted transport may carry media that is, in addition, encrypted at the application layer.
+In this document, we will focus on media encrypted at the transport layer, whether encrypted "hop-by-hop" or "end-to-end".
+Because media encrypted at the application layer will only be processed by application-level entities, this encryption does not have transport-layer implications.
+Of course, both "hop-by-hop" and "end-to-end" encrypted transport may carry media that is, in addition, encrypted at the application layer.

 Each of these encryption strategies is intended to achieve a different goal.
 For instance, application-level encryption may be used for business purposes, such as avoiding piracy or enforcing geographic restrictions on playback, while transport-layer encryption may be used to prevent media steam manipulation or to protect manifests.

 This document does not take a position on whether those goals are "valid" (whatever that might mean).

-In this document, we will focus on media encrypted at the transport layer, whether encrypted "hop-by-hop" or "end-to-end".
-Because media encrypted at the application layer will only be processed by application-level entities, this encryption does not have transport-layer implications.

 Both "End-to-End" and "Hop-by-Hop" media encryption have specific implications for streaming operators.
 These are described in {{hop-by-hop-encrypt}} and {{e2em-encrypt}}.